Graduate Academic Policies and Procedures

 Graduate students must make continuous satisfactory progress toward their degree by completing a minimum of 6 units each year, not including summer session.
 Departments or programs have the right to require that students complete more than the 6 units each year.
 Graduate students who are enrolled, but not taking courses leading to the degree may be disenrolled by the department graduate coordinator or graduate dean.

 Title 5 of the California Code of Regulations requires that a master’s degree be completed within a seven-year period.
 No more than seven years may elapse from the first semester of enrollment after admission and completion of your degree requirements.
-This is the maximum time allowable.
-No extensions are granted past seven years.
-Students working full time should be able to complete a 30 unit program in five years taking two courses each year.
-Some programs requiring more than 30 units may take proportionally longer to complete, but no extensions will be granted past seven years.
-Programs may require that students complete all coursework within a shorter time period provided the curriculum, requirements and timelines are clearly stated in the program materials and the sequence of course offerings is adequate for students to meet the required time to completion.
+Programs may require that students complete all coursework within a shorter time period provided the curriculum, requirements and timelines are clearly stated in the program materials.
 Professional programs may require that students maintain continuous enrollment throughout their programs and complete courses in sequence as required for licensure or certification.
 See department handbooks for requirements.

 If course work on the student’s Advancement to Candidacy (ATC) becomes outdated while the student is in good standing and making progress toward degree, the student may submit, with department approval, a petition to substitute another course (one already completed or which will be completed in the future) for the one which is outdated.
 This substitution is allowed only when the student is eligible for graduation.

-The student may file a Petition for Waiver of the Time to Degree for a one-time extension to complete the requirements for the degree as stipulated by the department/program.
+The student may file a Petition for Waiver of the Seven-Year Limit for a one-time extension to complete the requirements for the degree.
 The petition is filed with the dean of Graduate Studies.
 The outdated course work (excluding transfer credits) must be validated by examination or other demonstration of competency in the relevant course or subject field as determined by the major department and approved by the graduate dean.

 With the petition, the department must submit a statement of support to Graduate Studies, attaching proof of competency in the subject matter as stated above, or establishing requirements for additional course work as appropriate.
-The department must also complete Page 2 of the Petition for Waiver of the Time to Degree, detailing the timeline for completion of course work and for submitting sections of the Culminating Experience.
+The department must also complete Page 2 of the Petition for Waiver of the Seven-Year Limit, detailing the timeline for completion of course work and for submitting sections of the Culminating Experience.
 This statement must set a final deadline for completion of the degree not to include summer when faculty may not be present.
-Students in good standing, who for documented medical reasons must leave prior to completing coursework and before enrolling in the culminating experience, should meet with their faculty advisor and develop a plan for returning to the program if deemed appropriate by the faculty advisor and graduate coordinator.
+Only one request for extension of the seven year rule will be granted.
+Students in good standing, who for documented medical reasons must leave prior to completing coursework and before enrolling in the culminating experience, should meet with their faculty adviser and develop a plan for returning to the program if deemed appropriate by the faculty adviser and graduate coordinator.